 NYC Estate Planning – Preparing a Last Will and Testament

 One reason that a person may want to execute a Last Will and Testament is to express how he wants his assets distributed upon his death.
 For an individual who dies without any estate plan in place, the law of the jurisdiction in which the decedent was living at the time of his death will govern how the deceased individual’s assets are distributed.
 For example, in New York, where a person dies intestate (meaning without a will) and is survived by his spouse and two children, his spouse is entitled to the first $50,000 of his estate plus half of the remaining balance of the estate and his children are entitled to receive the remaining half of the estate, which would be split equally between them.
 This means that if an individual wanted to give all of his assets to his spouse upon his death, his wishes would not be honored if he died without any kind of estate plan.

-Do I need an attorney to do my estate planning?
+Do I need a NYC Estate Planning Attorney to do my estate planning?